Cracks in Your Garage Floor? Here’s What To Do

 Sand the top of the filler until it is as smooth as the rest of the floor.
 Sweep and vacuum any loose material.
 You can now finish the repair with paint, epoxy, or a clear coat sealer.
 Allow that to dry as well.

-If you did it right, your repair will blend in with the rest of the concrete floor and be hard to spot.
-You’ll be able to drive your vehicle right on top of it with no further problems.
+If you do it right, your repair will blend in with the rest of the concrete floor and be hard to spot.
+You can drive your vehicle right on top of it without further problems.

 In some cases, it’s better to replace your garage floor rather than repair it.
 If you’re unsure which camp you’re in, check out my article here.